MicrosoftDocs/azure-ai-docs/articles/search/search-try-for-free.md

 ## Sign up for a free subscription

 To try Azure AI Search for free, [start a trial subscription](https://azure.microsoft.com/pricing/free-trial/?WT.mc_id=A261C142F).
 The trial subscription is non-renewable, active for one month, and comes with free credits so that you can create services at no charge.
 In the United States, the credit amount is $200.
 Equivalent credits are available in other currencies.

+Although you can create a free search service that doesn't use up your credits, we recommend provisioning the **Basic** tier so that you can work with larger indexes, more indexes, and premium features like semantic ranking.

 The [Azure portal](https://portal.azure.com/) is the easiest approach for first-time users who want to create and use Azure resources.
 You can access and manage all of your subscriptions and resources from the portal.
 For Azure AI Search, you can use the portal to build components for classic search scenarios and generative search (RAG) workloads.

-## Roadmap for RAG

-Although you can create a free search service that doesn't use up your credits, we recommend provisioning the **Basic** tier so that you can work with larger indexes, more indexes, and premium features like semantic ranking.
+## Start with a plan

+Having a plan of action can help you get the most out of your trial subscription.
+For Azure AI Search, most newer customers and developers are exploring RAG patterns.

 To evaluate Azure for RAG scenarios, you should have three or five Azure resources for: